 How Does Netflix Make Money?

 Netflix’s main source of revenue is subscriptions, which cost between $7.99 and $13.99 per month.
-This totals to about $950 million per month, according to the company’s earnings report.
+This totals to about $950 million per month, according to the company’s earnings report [No Longer Available].
 It also earns about $30 million per month through DVD rentals.
 The profit, or net income, is approximately $43 million per month.

 Overall, the company earned $8.83 billion in total revenue in 2016, and is on track to make over $11 billion in total revenue in 2017.
 Netflix does not make any money through advertisements or commercials in its streaming service